bikeshaving/crank/website/guides/02-elements.md

 ---
 id: elements
-title: Elements
+title: JSX, Elements and Renderers
 ---
-### JSX, Elements and Renderers

 > Note for React developers: If you’re familiar with how JSX and elements work in React, you may want to skip ahead to the section on components.
-JSX and elements in Crank work almost exactly as they do in React.
+Elements in Crank work almost exactly as they do in React.

 Crank is best used with [JSX](https://facebook.github.io/jsx/), an XML-based syntax extension to JavaScript.
-Crank is designed to work with both the Babel and TypeScript parsers out-of-box; all you need to do is enable JSX parsing, import the `createElement` function from Crank, and include a `@jsx` comment directive (`/* @jsx createElement */`).
+Crank is designed to work with both the Babel and TypeScript parsers out-of-box; all you need to do is enable JSX parsing, import the `createElement` function from Crank, and include a `@jsx` comment directive (`/** @jsx createElement */`).
 The parser will then transpile JSX into `createElement` calls.
-For example, in the code below, the JSX expression assigned to `el` desugars to the `createElement` call assigned to `el1`.
+For example, in the code below, the JSX expression assigned to `el` transpiles to the `createElement` call assigned to `el1`.

 ```jsx
 /* @jsx createElement */